Blueberry Vinegar

 How to use it

 - Salad dressings: Blueberry vinegar is excellent as the base for a delicious and refreshing blueberry dressing.
-Whisk it with extra virgin olive oil, honey, and Dijon mustard for a bright, flavorful vinaigrette that pairs well with mixed greens, such as spinach, kale, leaf lettuce, nuts, and cheese, especially feta cheese, blue cheese, or goat cheese.
+Whisk it with extra virgin olive oil, honey, and Dijon mustard for a bright, flavorful vinaigrette that pairs well with mixed greens, such as spinach, kale, leaf lettuce, nuts, and cheese, especially feta, blue, or goat cheese.

-- Marinades: Use it to marinate meats, tofu, or vegetables.
+- Marinades: Use it to marinate chicken, pork, venison, or vegetables.
 Mix it with garlic, soy sauce, and ginger for a flavorful and tangy marinade that will add depth and complexity to your dishes.

 - Beverages: Make a refreshing and healthy drink commonly known as a shrub.
 Mix it with sparkling water, honey, and fresh herbs like mint or basil for a delicious and hydrating beverage.